 5. Social Withdrawal

 Eating disorders can also cause people to withdraw from social activities and isolate themselves from friends and family.
 This may be due to feelings of shame or guilt about their eating habits or body image.
-Social withdrawal can further exacerbate the symptoms of eating disorders and make it difficult for individuals to seek help.
+As a result, they may become more secretive about their behaviors and avoid social situations that involve food.

 7. Physical Symptoms